Domestic Violence Stalking Charges New Jersey Defense Attorney

 Understanding Your Stalking Charge After a Domestic Violence Arrest

-However, there are multiple factors that can elevate stalking to a third-degree indictable offense in domestic violence cases.
-These factors include:
+There are several factors that can elevate stalking to a third-degree indictable offense in domestic violence cases, including:

-- Stalking while you are on parole or probation
+- Committing stalking while on parole or probation

-What Should You Do if You Have Been Accused of Stalking By a “Protected Person” in New Jersey?
+What to Do if You Have Been Accused of Stalking in New Jersey

-Speak with a New Jersey Criminal Lawyer in Confidence
+Speak with a New Jersey Stalking Lawyer in Confidence